david-trejo-armenta/react-native/README.md

 To install these modules we simply write `npm install` followed by the Modules name in our cmd promt

+## Troubleshooting

+To troubleshoot this application we use the Metro console, and the messages sent byt he debugger mode which can be activated in the Phone emulator using Android Studio, there has been written a number of `console.log(err);` statements around the code to simplify the process if you encounter any bug or issue related to this application you can send a message using this platform to me or any other future collaborators.

+## FAQs

+1. Why was this app developed?
+As stated in the Functionality block, this application is an experimentation to further study the functionality of react native, it's modules and it's relation with multiple APIs

+2. Was this developed by a team"
+No it was developed by me and only me

+3. Has the development team has had enough sleep time?
+Yes

+4. Will this application will be furhter updated?
+Most likely not

+## Little known facts

 This Application was developed in the summer of 2021 during the pandemic.

+## Credits

 The images in the app were downloaded from Pexels and Icons8